The government, in partnership with the pensions industry, is to trial a new initiative designed...

 The company is a separate legal entity from its directors, shareholders and employees

-- You must consider the interests of other stakeholders such as creditors and employees.
+- You must consider the interests of other stakeholders and employees.
+If your company is insolvent, then the interests of the creditors as a body are paramount.

 You must give equal consideration to all shareholders